scikit-hep/awkward/docs-src/how-to-convert-uproot.md

 file["tree2"].extend({"branch3": ak0_array, "n": ak0_array.counts})
 ```

-File-closure could also be enforced by putting `uproot.recreate` in a context manager (Python `with` statement).
+File-closure could also be enforced by putting `uproot3.recreate` in a context manager (Python `with` statement).

 ```{code-cell} ipython3
 file.close()